MicrosoftDocs/security/zero-trust/user-access-productivity-increase-security-access.md

 ### Deployment objectives

-Meet these deployment objectives to protect your data with Zero Trust.
+Meet these deployment objectives to protect your data for Zero Trust.

 | Done | Deployment objective | Owner |
 |:-------|:-------|:-----|